koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 CMD echo Hello world!
 ```

-an image can be built by `docker build` as follows:
+an image can be built by:

 ```bash
 docker build -t koraytugay/busyhello .